Graphic Design Work in Progress

 Canva has not raised funding since September 2021.
 In that round, the company raised $200 million at a $40 billion valuation.

-Since then, Canva has conducted three secondary transactions, which have been completed at different valuations:
+Since then, Canva has conducted three secondary transactions at varying valuations:

 Including these secondary transactions, here's a look at how its valuation has changed since the company was founded in 2012: